biodash/biodash.github.io/content/codeclub/S02E05_tidyverse-intro-part2/index.md

 </div>

-If we wanted to sort descendingly, such that the heaviest penguin are on top, we can add a [`-`](https://rdrr.io/r/base/Arithmetic.html) in front of the variable:
+If we wanted to sort *descendingly*, such that the heaviest penguins are in the first rows, we can add a [`-`](https://rdrr.io/r/base/Arithmetic.html) in front of the variable:

 <div class="highlight">